 The above bar graph shows the qualification of the respondents from whom the researcher gathered the information needed.
-Of these respondents, 7% certificates, 20% posses diplomas, 47% have degrees qualification, 20% have masters and 6% posses other professional courses such as CPA.
+Of these respondents, 7% certificates, 20% possess

-4. 2.
-Response on Segmentation of duties on financial performance at Nansana Municipality.
+4.2 Effect of Segmentation of duties on financial performance of commercial bank.

-Table 5 shows responses on Segmentation of duties on financial performance at Nansana municipality.
+Table: 6 showing the responses of respondents on effect of Segmentation of duties on financial performance of commercial bank.